PotatoMind/SeeFood-Server/README.md

 ### Prerequisites

-Something that can run Shell and Python files.
+The ability to run Shell and Python files.
-Flask

 ### Installing and Running